 Is tattoo removal safe?

-Laser tattoo removal is safe and effective, but it should only be done by experienced professionals such as Dr. Behr.
-When you consider the other methods used for tattoo removal, dermabrasion or surgical removal, there is no comparison to the safety of laser tattoo removal.
+Laser tattoo removal is safe and effective, but it should only be done by experienced professionals such as the providers at Behr Laser & Skin Care Center.
+When you consider the other methods used for tattoo removal, dermabrasion, or surgical removal, there is no comparison to the safety of laser tattoo removal.

 Risks of tattoo removal